Nheko-Reborn/nheko/.github/CONTRIBUTING.md

 - Code refactoring
 - Translations

+Usually we accept contributions on GitHub as Pull-Requests: https://github.com/Nheko-Reborn/nheko/pulls

+Otherwise you can also submit patches, but that is more effort for both sides.

 ### Working on new features

 Everything on the issue tracker is up for grabs unless someone else is